5.2 Glossary of Terms

 Match is the recipient share of the project costs.
 Match may either be “in-kind” or “cash.”
 In-kind match includes the value of donated services.
 Cash match includes actual cash spent by the recipient and must have a cost relationship to the Federal award that is being matched.
 (Example: Match on administrative costs should be other administrative costs, not other matching on program costs).

-Nonexpendable personal property includes tangible personal property having a useful life of more than 1 year and an acquisition cost of $5,000 or more per unit.
+Nonexpendable personal property (i.e., equipment) includes tangible personal property (including information technology systems) having a useful life of more than 1 year and an acquisition cost of $5,000 or more per unit.
 A recipient may use its own definition of nonexpendable personal property provided that the definition would at least include all tangible personal property as defined below.
+See 2 C.F.R. § 200.33.

-Obligation means a legal liability to pay under a grant, subgrant, and/or contract determinable sums for services or goods incurred during the grant period.
+Obligation means orders placed for property and services, contracts and subawards made, and similar transactions during a given period that require payment by the non-Federal entity during the same or a future period (i.e., a legal liability to pay under a grant, subgrant, and/or contract determinable sums for services or goods incurred during the grant period).
+See 2 C.F.R. § 200.71.

 Preagreement costs are defined as those costs which are considered necessary to the project but occur prior to the starting date of the award period.